-KommuneKredit is not required to report a Tier 1 capital ratio, but has indicated that its capital ratio (capital base divided by risk-weighted assets) was 67% as of year-end 2019, which is mainly due to the zero risk weights assigned to its RLG lending.
+KommuneKredit is not required to report a Tier 1 capital ratio, but has indicated that its capital ratio (capital base divided by risk-weighted assets) was 72% as of the end of December 2020, which is mainly because of the zero risk weights assigned to its RLG lending.

-KommuneKredit's leverage ratio (Moody's: tangible common equity to total assets) stood at 3.5% as of year-end 2019.
-This is higher than the 1% (defined as equity divided by total obligations) requirement specified in its articles of association and also higher than the other Nordic specialised lenders.
-KommuneKredit's leverage ratio has remained broadly unchanged around 3% over the past five years (see Exhibit 2), and we expect it to remain so going forward.
+KommuneKredit's leverage ratio (Moody's adjusted: tangible common equity/total assets) was 3.8% as of the end of December 2020.
+This ratio is higher than the 1% (defined as equity divided by total obligations) requirement specified in its articles of association and also higher than those of other Nordic specialised lenders.
+KommuneKredit's leverage ratio has remained broadly unchanged at around 3% over the past eight years(see Exhibit 2), and we expect it to remain so over the outlook period of 12-18 months.

-Exhibit 2 Leverage has remained stable while assets have grown KommuneKredit's total assets and Moody's calculated leverage ratio
+Exhibit 2 Leverage has remained stable, while assets have grown KommuneKredit's total assets and Moody's calculated leverage ratio